A diabetic diet is a type of therapeutic diet that may be prescribed to an older adult upon admission to a long-term care facility or nursing home.

 - Type 2 diabetes: In type 2 diabetes, your body may produce insulin, but your cells can’t properly use it.
 Type 2 is the most common type of diabetes.

-Researchers may have identified a third type, known as Type 3 diabetes, that is associated with Alzheimer’s disease, a form of dementia that leads to the loss of memory and thinking skills (1).
+While more research is necessary, researchers may have identified a third type, known as Type 3 diabetes, that is associated with Alzheimer’s disease, a form of dementia that leads to the loss of memory and thinking skills (1).

-Diabetes in Older Adults
+Diabetes in older adults

 The rates of diabetes disproportionately affect older adults.